Cellaring wine can seem like tricky business, but it’s easy when you know how.

 Get organised in the Virtual Cellar

 You’ve followed the tips, you’re acquiring some great wines and your collection is stacking up.
 How do you keep it in order?
-If you join winecompanion.com.au, members gain access to the Virtual Cellar.
-Here, you can manage your collection by adding wines as you acquire them to your own ‘virtual cellar’, which stores all of their details in the one place.
-It can record a wine that’s been tasted by James Halliday and featured on the site, or any other Aussie or international wine you may have discovered yourself.
-The virtual cellar stores how much you paid, how many bottles you have, where it’s stored and the wine’s drinking window, among other details – all in the one place.
+When you become a Halliday Wine Companion member, members gain access to the Virtual Cellar.
+Here, you can manage your collection by adding wines as you acquire them to your own ‘virtual cellar’, which stores their details in the one place.
+It can record a wine that’s been tasted by James Halliday and the tasting team, as featured on the site, or any other Aussie or international wine you may have discovered.
+The virtual cellar stores how much you paid, how many bottles you have, where it’s stored and the wine’s drinking window, among other details.
 You can even set custom alerts for when to open certain wines and add your own comments to any wine in your collection.